NLBInternal

 Disable

-Before setting NLBInternal=No, remove any nlb: entries with scheme: internal from all deployed apps and redeploy.
-The disable will be refused with a list of blocking apps otherwise.
+Before setting NLBInternal=No, remove any nlb: entries with scheme: internal from all deployed Apps and redeploy.
+The disable is refused with a list of blocking Apps otherwise.

-Internal NLBs do not add exposure beyond what the Rack's InstancesSecurity security group already permits across the VPC CIDR.
-They do publish stable DNS names, which slightly lowers discovery cost for an in-VPC attacker pivoting between apps — rely on application-layer authentication, not network obscurity.
+Internal NLBs publish stable DNS names, which slightly lowers discovery cost for an in-VPC attacker pivoting between Apps — rely on application-layer authentication, not network obscurity.
+Tighten reachability with NLBInternalAllowCIDR or per-port allow_cidr: if the default VPC-wide posture is broader than needed.

 See Also